pergus/netbox-zabbix/README.md

 ### Todo/Bugs

+* Add user to the event log.

+* When adding a zcfg by hand there is no event for it in the event log.
+  Also, no Zabbix Host configuration is created which means that when adding a new interface it fails since there is no zabbix host id.
+  I have seen this for vms but it works for devices.

+* Should the zabbix host pre-data be normalized before it is displayed or when it is saved to the event/job logs?
+I could just normalize it when displaying the data just in case we need the full data...dunno.

 * Since I rewrote a lot of code yesterday, run over all tests.
   Is it possible to automat the tests?
 Maybe but the UI has to be tested as well.